SunagimoOisii/TilemapSplitter/README.md

 1. Open the window via **Tools/TilemapSplitter**
 2. Set the target Tilemap in `Split Tilemap`
 3. Configure layer, tag and preview color for each category
-4. Optionally enable `Merge VerticalEdge, HorizontalEdge`
-   - When merging, settings for VerticalEdge take priority
+4. Enable optional checkboxes as needed:
+   - **Attach Colliders**: add TilemapCollider2D, a static Rigidbody2D and CompositeCollider2D to each generated Tilemap
+   - **Merge VerticalEdge, HorizontalEdge**: combine VerticalEdge and HorizontalEdge into a single Tilemap (VerticalEdge settings take priority)
 5. Press `Execute Splitting` to generate new Tilemaps based on the classification
 6. Use the button under `Split Tilemap` to reset settings